ahx/openapi_first/README.md

 - [`OpenapiFirst::RequestValidation`](#OpenapiFirst::RequestValidation) – Validates the request against the API description and returns 400 if the request is invalid.
 - [`OpenapiFirst::ResponseValidation`](#OpenapiFirst::ResponseValidation) Validates the response and raises an exception if the response body is invalid.
-- [`OpenapiFirst::Router`](#OpenapiFirst::Router) – This internal middleware is added automatically before request/response validation.
-Finds the OpenAPI operation for the current request or returns 404 if no operation was found.
-This can be customized by adding it yourself.
+- [`OpenapiFirst::Router`](#OpenapiFirst::Router) – This internal middleware is added automatically when using request/response validation.
+It adds the OpenAPI operation for the current request to the Rack env or returns 404 if no operation was found.

-And these Rack apps:

-- [`OpenapiFirst::Responder`](#OpenapiFirst::Responder) calls the [handler](#handlers) found for the operation, sets the correct content-type and serializes the response body to json if needed.
-- [`OpenapiFirst::RackResponder`](#OpenapiFirst::RackResponder) calls the [handler](#handlers) found for the operation as a normal Rack application (`call(env)`) and returns the result as is.

 ## OpenapiFirst::RequestValidation